fieldtrip/website/faq/how_can_i_map_source_locations_between_two_different_representations.md

 ---
 layout: default
-tags: source interpolate atlas label
+tags: [source, interpolate, atlas, label]
 ---

 ## How can I map source locations onto an anatomical label in an atlas?